kotakrishna/Uboric-clone/README.md

 # Uboric-clone
 to open the project click here #https://kotakrishna.github.io/Uboric-clone/

+# Library Used
+1. Font awesome
+2. Animate.css

+Uboric is an e-commerce platform where user can find different kind of utility products from various categories.
+User can add as many as products cart and place the order.

-# Team Mahananda- Kota Sai krishna, Ashish saini,Jayesh, Deepak.
+# Team Mahananda- Kota Sai krishna, Ashish Kumar saini, Jayesh, Deepak Makkar.

-#Kota Sai Krishna Reddy-
+# Kota Sai Krishna Reddy-
 Worked on Javascript functionality and data support of products pages.

-#Ashish Saini -
+# Ashish Saini -
-Worked on products pages such as spices, footwear, product display page and cart page.
+Worked on products category pages such as spices, footwear etc. Worked product display page and cart page and their functionality.

-#Jayesh Kale-
+# Jayesh Kale-
 worked on header and footer along with float objects in the index page.